What is Qi / Chi in Feng Shui?

 The classical Chinese definition of qi

 Qi is usually translated as ‘breath’ or ‘air’ or universal life force.
 Qi is the most important aspect of Chinese medicine.
 Qi is “the idea that the body is pervaded by subtle material and mobile influences that cause most physiological functions and maintain the health and vitality of the individual.”
-(Micozzi, 2015) Classical feng shui suggests that qi gathers on the surface of the water (feng shui = wind–water).
+(Micozzi, 2015).
+Classical feng shui texts suggest that qi gathers on the surface of the water (feng shui = wind–water).

 Qi concept in other cultures